b3r8/robust-greedy-maxcut/README.md

 ### C++ implementation
 For the G set graphs, the input graphs must be stored in the `input` folder and must follow the same format as the example shown for G11 (`G11.txt` file) in this repo.
 The `G11.mat` file is the input file for the python implementations of the algorithm.

 For the SNAP set graphs, the input graphs must be stored in the `input` folder and must follow the same format as the example shown for the Amazon graph (`amazon.txt` file) in this repo.
 The main difference with respect to the input files for the G set graphs is that the input files for the SNAP set graphs does not include the weights of the edges, because the weight is equal to one for all edges.
-This allow us to save space for storing these graphs.
+This allow us to save storage space for these graphs.

 Four algorithms were implemented in C++:
 - `algorithm1.cpp`, implementation of Algorithm 1 (full rank) in the paper.